Gaok1/Raven-RiscV/docs/README.md

 - **JALR`
 - **SYSTEM:** `ECALL`, `EBREAK` (treated as HALT)

-*Not yet implemented:* FENCE/CSR and floating point.
+*Not implemented:* FENCE/CSR and floating point.

 ## Assembler and Directives